 QUALITY DECLARATION - SUMMARY

-TableBuilder is released in accordance with the conditions specified in the Statistics Determination section of the Census and Statistics Act 1905.
+TableBuilder and Confidentialised Unit Record File (CURF) datasets are released in accordance with the conditions specified in the Statistics Determination section of the Census and Statistics Act 1905.
 This ensures that confidentiality is maintained whilst enabling user specified aggregate data to be released.
-More information on the confidentiality practices associated with the TableBuilder can be found in the Interpreting Results section of the User: Manual: TableBuilder, Jun 2013 (cat. no. 1406.0.55.005).
+More information on the confidentiality practices associated with the TableBuilder can be found in the Interpreting Results chapter in User Manual: TableBuilder (cat. no. 1406.0.55.005).
+More information on the confidentiality practices associated with CURFs can be found in the CURF chapter from the Microdata Entry Page.

-Microdata from the National Health Survey, 2014-15 are available in TableBuilder.
-These microdata include information on Household demographics, Socio-Economic Indexes for Area (SEIFA), Education qualifications, Occupation, Industry, Country of birth, General dietary information, Physical measurements, Long-term medical conditions, Health actions and service use, and Health risk factors including Physical activity, Alcohol and Smoking use.
+Microdata from the National Health Survey, 2014-15 are available in TableBuilder, a Basic CURF and an Expanded CURF.
+These microdata include information on Household demographics, Socio-Economic Indexes for Areas (SEIFA), Education qualifications, Occupation, Industry, Country of birth, General dietary information, Physical measurements, Long-term medical conditions, Health actions and service use, and Health risk factors including Physical activity, Alcohol and Smoking use.
 The level of detail and availability of some data items vary between products.
 For more information

-on the level of detail available, refer to the data items list on the Downloads page.
+on the level of detail available for each product, refer to the data item lists on the Downloads page.

 The 2014-15 National Health Survey (NHS) was conducted between July 2014 and June 2015.
-The TableBuilder product was released approximately 11 months after enumeration was completed.
+The microdata products were released approximately 12 months after enumeration was completed.

 Steps have been taken to confidentialise these microdata to protect the confidentiality of selected respondents while maintaining accuracy.
 Data may have been collapsed, restricted, perturbed or otherwise masked to ensure respondents cannot be identified.
 As a result, it may not be possible to reconcile all statistics produced from these microdata with each other, or other published statistics.